Marcelo-L-Valerio/DIO-DataScience-Bootcamp/02-Criacao-de-pacotes/README.md

 # package_name

 Description.
-The package Personal Calculator is used to:
+The package basic ops Calculator is used to:
 	Operations
 		-Basic
 			-sum, subtractions, division, multiplication, raise a number and make n square of a number